Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps: Scenarios for the appearance of hyperchaotic attractors

 \begin{remark} The first step in the framework of this scenario is the same as for the creation of the so-called discrete Lorenz and figure-eight homoclinic attractors \cite{GOST05, GGKT14, GG16}.
-Both these attractors are remarkable since they can be pseudohyperbolic \cite{TS98, TS08, GGKK18}.
+Both these attractors are remarkable since they can be pseudohyperbolic \cite{TS98, TS08}.
 Pseudohyperbolicity is a weak version of hyperbolicity.
 Chaotic dynamics of pseudohyperbolic attractors persist under small perturbations (as for hyperbolic attractors), despite the possible occurrence of homoclinic tangencies inside them.
 Note that the saddle fixed point belonging to both these attractors should be area-expanding, which means that $\gamma\lambda_1 > 1$. \end{remark}

-The next principal bifurcation in the framework of the scenario is the supercritical period-doubling bifurcation with the saddle fixed point $O$ at $\varepsilon = \varepsilon^{PD}$.
-After this bifurcation, the point $O$ becomes saddle of (1,2)-type a period-2 saddle orbit $(s_1, s_2)$ of (2,1)-type appears in its neighborhood, see Fig.~\ref{ris:Fig2}c.
-Both unstable multipliers $\gamma$ and $\lambda_1$ of the point $O$ are negative at $\varepsilon > \varepsilon^{PD}$, the stable multiplier $\lambda_2$, since we consider the orientable case, is positive, i.e. the following conditions on the multipliers are met here
+The next principal bifurcation in the framework of the scenario is a second supercritical period-doubling bifurcation with the saddle fixed point $O$.
+Suppose that it occurs at $\varepsilon = \varepsilon^{PD}$.
+After this bifurcation, the point $O$ becomes saddle of (1,2)-type a period-2 saddle orbit $(s_1, s_2)$ of (2,1)-type appears in its neighborhood, see Fig.~\ref{ris:Fig2}?.
+For $\varepsilon > \varepsilon^{PD}$, both unstable multipliers $\gamma$ and $\lambda_1$ of the point $O$ are negative, while the stable multiplier $\lambda_2$ is positive since we consider the orientable case.
+The following conditions on the multipliers are met here